How to Upload Files to Dropbox Without an Account

 Step 3: Set a deadline (optional)

-With a Dropbox Professional or Business plan, you can add a deadline and optionally allow late uploads.
+Dropbox Professional and Business plans let you add a deadline and optionally allow late uploads.
 Free plan users don't get this option.

 Step 4: Share the link

-Dropbox gives you two options for sharing:
+Dropbox gives you two sharing options:

 • Copy link — Copy the upload link and share it however you like: email, Slack, WhatsApp, or text message.